Ziggeo/iOS-Client-SDK/README.md

 }
 ```

-#### ZiggeoUploadDelegate
-You can use ZiggeoUploadDelegate in your app to be notified about file(video, audio, image) uploading events.
+You can use ZiggeoDelegate in your app to be notified about file(video, audio, image) uploading events.
 ```
-@interface ViewController : UIViewController <ZiggeoUploadDelegate>

 - (void)preparingToUploadWithPath:(NSString*)sourcePath {
     // this method will be called first before any Ziggeo API interaction }